volkandindar/agartha/README.md

 For redirection, please also add this code before '</script>' tag:
 	xhr.onreadystatechange=function(){if (this.status===302){var location=this.getResponseHeader('Location');return ajax.call(this,location);}};
 ```
-Please note that, the JavaScript code will be called over original user session and many header fields will be filled automatically by browsers.
-In some cases, the server may require some header field mandatory, and therefore you may need to modify the code for an adjustment.
+Please note that the JavaScript code will be executed within the original user session, and many header fields will be automatically populated by browsers.
+In certain cases, the server may require specific header fields to be mandatory; for instance, some requests might fail with an incorrect ‘Content-Type’.
+Therefore, you may need to adjust the code accordingly.
 <br/><br/>
 [Another tutorial link](https://www.linkedin.com/pulse/agartha-lfi-rce-auth-sqli-http-js-volkan-dindar)